ppy/osu-wiki/wiki/Glossary/en.md

 Some factors that can affect a version's difficulty are the number of object in the beatmap, whether a main or background (harder to hear) rhythm is followed for object placement, the length of combos, the beat spacing value, the drain rate, the accuracy limit the game requires to register a hit, the size of hitcircle, etc..
 Difficulty stars are one way to gauge a version's difficulty level.
-The osu!website sorts difficulty versions into into 5 categories:
+The osu!website sorts difficulty versions into 5 categories:

 - Easy,
 - Normal,